 - Under the scan conditions defined, the Corvia Atrial Shunt is expected to produce a maximum temperature rise of 2.4°C after 15 minutes of continuous scanning (i.e., per pulse sequence).

 In non-clinical testing, the image artifact caused by the Corvia Atrial Shunt extends approximately 5 mm from this device when imaged using a gradient echo pulse sequence and a 3 tesla MR system.

-- Unpublished data on file at Corvia Medical.
+- Unpublished data as of August 1, 2022 compiled from Corvia clinical trials and on file at Corvia Medical.

 - Feldman T, Mauri L, Kahwash, et al. Transcatheter Interatrial Shunt Device for the Treatment of Heart Failure With Preserved Ejection Fraction (REDUCE LAP-HF I): A Phase 2, Randomized, Sham-Controlled Trial.
 Circ.
 2018;137(4):364-375.

 - Kaye D, Hasenfuß G, Neuzil P, et al. One-Year Outcomes After Transcatheter Insertion of an Interatrial Shunt Device for the Management of Heart Failure With Preserved Ejection Fraction.
 Circ Heart Fail.
 2016;9(12):e003662.